Neanderthals, Orangutans, Lemurs, & You—It's a Primate Family Reunion!

 Once you have your BLAST results, you will make a table of the results, including the scientific names and common names of the species, the percent identity between the query sequence and the database hit, and the amount of time since Homo sapiens split from the other species.
 Based on this table, you can calculate a rough rate of mutation.

 The BLAST page also has a tool for creating a tree of the BLAST results.
 You will use this tree to generate a figure showing how human beings are related to other primates.
-The numbers you'll see on the tree are estimates of the time since the various lines split, in millions of years ago (mya).
+If you know the DNA or protein mutation rate, the tree will give you some indication of the time since the various lines split, in millions of years ago (mya).

 Terms and Concepts